Idris Elba doesn’t want to play James Bond: A timeline

-Vanity Fair sat down with Idris Elba this week and they used at least some of that precious time to ask the actor about rumours he might play James Bond one day.
+Vanity Fair sat down with Idris Elba in 2019 and they used some of that precious time to ask the actor about rumours he might play James Bond one day.
 You know, the rumours he’s been trying to dial down since they first started in 2010.

 Which means this has been going on for almost a decade.
 Here’s how Big ‘Dris has been reacting to this same old question, right up until the most recent example.